OpenEnergyPlatform/ontology/README.md

 ## Introduction

+The Open Energy Ontology (OEO) is a domain ontology of the energy-system modelling context.
+It is developed as part of the [Open Energy Family](https://github.com/OpenEnergyPlatform).
+The OEO is published on github as open source software.
+The language used is the Manchester OWL Syntax.
+The OEO is still under development and not released yet.
+A Steering Committee was created to accompany the development, increase awareness of the ontology and include it in current projects.

 ## Scope of this ontology

 This **domain** ontology is a joint effort to represent the energy-system modelling context based on standard terminologies used by human experts in this field of research.
 It is designed to improve transparency and facilitate comparability & transferability within the energy system modelling context.
 This ontology makes use of the Basic Formal Ontology ( [BFO](https://github.com/OpenEnergyPlatform/ontology/wiki) )and its principles.